Tarsnap/tarsnap/README.md

 Building from git
 -----------------

-Normal users should only use the signed tarballs from tarsnap.com, but for experimental development, use:
+Normal users should only use the signed tarballs from https://tarsnap.com, but for experimental development, use:

     autoreconf -i
     ./configure
     make

+In order to support the `AX_CFLAGS_WARN_ALL` autoconf directive, you will need to install the autoconf archive.
+On Debian systems, use the `autoconf-archive` package; on FreeBSD, use `devel/autoconf-archive`.

 Packaging notes